-The stunning paragliding venue of Ager is located in the Catalonian Pre-Pyrenees about a 2 hour drive from Barcelona.
+The stunning and world class paragliding venue of Ager is located in the Catalonian Pre-Pyrenees about a 2 hour drive from Barcelona.

-Ager typically experiences excellent paragliding weather from March through October.
+Ager typically experiences excellent paragliding XC weather from March through October.

 Historical weather data suggests that we can expect good thermic conditions, weak inversions and little to no rainfall.
 Statistics and our experience confirms that it rains an average of one day per month at this time of year.
-We are expecting to fly every day.
+As with previous events we are expecting to fly every day.

 At this time of year, temperatures are likely be pretty hot, with daytime maximum temperatures of over 30C and night-time temperatures not lower than about 20C.

 Cloud-base will generally be at about 2,200 – 3,000 metres (ASL) (7,000-10,000ft) and low level valley inversions tend to break during the morning.

 Winds in the valleys are usually light and tend to blow from the south-east until about midday, switching to a south-westerly direction and getting stronger in the afternoon.
 Valley breezes are rarely too strong to be of much concern to pilots.